INRIA/scikit-learn-mooc/jupyter-book/linear_models/linear_models_module_intro.md

 <!-- Give in plain English what the module is about -->

-This module will present more in details models using a linear parametrization.
+In this module, will go further into details regarding models that use linear parametrization.
+\
 We will see how to use this family of models for both classification and regression problems.
-Besides, we will present how to fight over-fitting using regularization.
+Besides, we will explain how to fight over-fitting using regularization.
+\
 Finally, we will show how linear models can be used with data presenting non-linearity.

 ## Before getting started